-- Meat - game, grass-fed red meats, poultry
+- Meat - game meat, grass-fed red meats

 - Lacto-fermented foods

-- Milk - preferably unpasteurized, high fat, possibly even goat milk if locally available
+- Milk/dairy - preferably unpasteurized, high fat, local

 - No smoothies or juices; we are made to consume fruits whole.

-- Choose fruits depending on what micronutrients you are lacking in your diet.
-For instance, citrus fruits are high in vitamin C, pineapple is high in vitamin C and manganese.
+- Choose fruits depending on what micronutrients your diet lacks.
+Citrus fruits are high in vitamin C, pineapple is high in vitamin C and manganese.
+Grapefruit is great.

-- Extra virgin coconut oil (EVCO) - for cooking
+- Extra virgin coconut oil - for cooking

-- Extra virgin olive oil (EVOO) - for cooking, but heat carefully
+- Extra virgin olive oil - for cooking, but heat carefully

 - Flax seed oil - not for cooking